Narritjin Maymuru: The Yirrkala Church Panels

-Yirrkala Bark Petitions
+Yirrkala bark petitions

-Narritjin Maymuru also held an influential role in the creation of the Yirrkala Bark Petitions.
-In 1963 senior Yolngu men created a series of typed petitions that were affixed to pieces of bark, these barks were decorated in madayin miny’tji (sacred clan design).
-The petitions were written in both English and Yolngu matha and were presented in the Australian Parliament's House of Representative on 14 August 1963.
-One of the Bark Petitions chosen to be presented in Parliament was Yirritja and the other Dhuwa.
-The petitions requested that “before they endure the fate of the other dispossessed Australian Indigenous groups that have had their land and sacred sites destroyed, they request that an enquiry be held with appropriate translators so that they may be heard and consulted about the fate of this special place.”
-The bark petitions were the first example of a formal assertion of Indigenous native title within Australia.
+Narritjin Maymuru also held an influential role in the creation of the Yirrkala bark petitions.
+In August 1963, senior Yolngu men at Yirrkala mission created a series of typed petitions that were affixed to pieces of bark, which were decorated by four painters in madayin miny’tji (sacred clan design).
+The petitions were written in both English and Yolngu Matha and were presented in the Australian Parliament's House of Representatives on 14 August 1963.
+The petitions requested that "before they endure the fate of the other dispossessed Australian Indigenous groups that have had their land and sacred sites destroyed, they request that an enquiry be held with appropriate translators so that they may be heard and consulted about the fate of this special place" The bark petitions were the first example of a formal assertion of native title in Australia.
 The Australian Parliament rejected the Yirrkala Bark Petitions.

-Although the Yirrkala Bark Petitions were rejected the Yolngu did eventually receive the title rights to their land in 1978 under the Aboriginal Land Rights (Northern Territory) Act 1976.
+Although the Yirrkala Bark Petitions were rejected, the Yolngu did eventually receive the title rights to their land in 1978 under the Aboriginal Land Rights (Northern Territory) Act 1976.

+Later life and death

+Maymuru died suddenly in 1981 of a heart attack while he was intervening in a brawl.
+At the time of his death he, along with his brother Nanyin (father of artist Naminapu Maymuru-White) and classificatory brother Bokarra, were the leaders of the Manggalili clan in Northeast Arnhem Land.